Vishing: Scamming by Phone

 “Can You Hear Me?”

-Your response to “Can You Hear Me?” or similar questions can be recorded and used as “proof” you ordered a product or service.
+Your response to “Can you hear me?” or similar questions that elicit a positive response can be recorded and used as “proof” you ordered a product or service.

 - They request that you confirm your account number or other details.

-- They ask for remote access to your computer or to download and install software.
+- They ask for remote access to your computer to fix a virus.

 Remember, they called you! so it's their identity that is unconfirmed.